Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

-We also test this method using three randomly selected sub-samples from the simulation, as shown in Fig.~\ref{fig:obsfrac_simul}, which have different absorbed fraction vs $L_\mathrm{X}$ relations, but the same sample size and total $L_\mathrm{X}$ distribution.
-Specifically, we impose a positive relation in the first sub-sample, a negative one in the second, and the last one having a peak of absorbed fraction at luminosity $10^{43.3}$\,erg\,s$^{-1}$.
-The results show that, for the first sub-sample, the inferred fractions using the stacked PDF or the medians are always biased low, while for the second one, the slope of the relation is clearly biased towards flatter values.
+We also tested this method using three subsamples from the simulation, as shown in Fig.~\ref{fig:obsfrac_simul}, which have different absorbed fraction versus $L_\mathrm{X}$ relations, but the same sample size and total $L_\mathrm{X}$ distribution as the \emph{XMM}-COSMOS data sample.
+Specifically, we imposed a positive relation in the first subsample, a negative one in the second, and the last one having a peak of absorbed fraction at luminosity $10^{43.3}$\,erg\,s$^{-1}$.
+The results show that, for the first subsample, the inferred fractions using the stacked PDF or the medians are always biased low, while for the second one, the slope of the relation is clearly biased toward flatter values.
 In the third case, the two approaches also bias the fractions low, but the impact is stronger than in the previous two cases, as the total relation becomes simply a flat one.
-In particular, the recovered value around the peak at $\log L_X=43$ is more than 2-$\sigma$ away from the true value.
-By contrast, ReMPI is able to reconstruct the absorbed fraction more accurately with reasonable uncertainties in the bins with $L_\mathrm{X}$ between $10^{42}$ to $10^{45}$\,erg\,s$^{-1}$ for all three sub-samples, and in the third situation, there is a clear hint for a peak of the absorbed fraction at the right position, in spite of the large errors in the two extreme bins due to the scarcity of sources in the corresponding bins.
+In particular, the recovered value around the peak at $\log L_X=43$ is more than 2$\sigma$ away from the true value.
+By contrast, FFPI is able to reconstruct the absorbed fraction more accurately with reasonable uncertainties in the bins with $L_\mathrm{X}$ between $10^{42}$ to $10^{45}$\,erg\,s$^{-1}$ for all three subsamples, and in the third situation, there is a clear hint for a peak of the absorbed fraction at the right position, despite the large errors in the two extreme bins due to the scarcity of sources in the corresponding bins.